DiamondPixel4k/ascii-renderer/README.md

 # Image ASCII renderer
-This python program converts an image to ascii tesxt in your terminal.
+This python program converts an image to ascii text in your terminal.
+I have added some example images.

-Feel free to change the greyscale variable to suit your terminal
+Feel free to change the greyscale variable to suit yourself

 # Usage
 To use, run the following terminal command: